U.S. Route 30 in Ohio: Indiana to Upper Sandusky

 US 30 enters Ohio heading southeast, as a four-lane divided highway passing through rural farmland.
-The highway passes through southwestern Paulding County before reaching its first intersection, 1.174 mi into the state, on the Van Wert County line; generally north is Benton Road (Township Road 11), in Paulding County's Benton Township; generally south is Klinger Road (TR 21), in Van Wert County's Tully Township.
-The route crosses Blue and Middle creeks before it begins a short concurrency with State Route 49 (SR 49).
+The highway passes through southwestern Paulding County before reaching its first intersection, 1.174 mi into the state, on the Van Wert County line; generally north is Benton Road (Township Road 11 [TR 11]), in Paulding County's Benton Township; generally south is Klinger Road (TR 21), in Van Wert County's Tully Township.
+The route crosses Blue and Middle creeks before it begins a short concurrency with SR 49.
 Midway through the concurrency, the Lincoln Highway departs US 30 onto a former routing.
 After SR 49 leaves the concurrency, US 30 crosses Upper Prairie and Hagerman creeks.
 Immediately after, the Lincoln Highway, which had paralleled, curves around and overpasses US 30.
 Shortly after, there is an eastbound weigh station, followed by rest areas in both directions.
 The route then crosses two branches of Hoaglin Creek.
 US 30 has a trumpet interchange with US 224; this interchange is the western end of the US 224 concurrency.
 The road curves toward the east, crossing Maddox and Town creeks, passing near commercial properties on the north side of Van Wert.
 The concurrency ends at a folded diamond interchange with US 127.
 US 224 heads north concurrent with US 127.
-US 30 is overpassed by Franklin Street/Marsh Road and Stripe Road, passes through farmland and curves southeasterly, becoming a limited-access road.
-While heading southeasterly the road is overpassed by Gilliland Road, then has a diamond interchange with the Lincoln Highway.
-Next it is overpassed by Hoaglin Center Road.
-US 30 turns towards the east, crossing Spice Run, being overpassed by Gamble and Chenowith roads and again crossing Spice Run.
+US 30 is overpassed by Franklin Street/Marsh Road and Stripe Road, passes through farmland, and curves southeasterly, becoming a limited-access road.
+While heading southeasterly, the road is overpassed by Gilliland Road, then has a diamond interchange with the Lincoln Highway.
+Next, it is overpassed by Hoaglin Center Road.
+US 30 turns toward the east, crossing Spice Run, being overpassed by Gamble and Chenowith roads and again crossing Spice Run.
 The highway is overpassed by Ringwald Road, then crosses Dog Creek.
 US 30 next overpasses Dog Creek Road and is overpassed by the Lincoln Highway, reaching a diamond interchange with Middle Point Wetzel Road.
-Next, the highway is overpassed by Converse Roselm, Bockey and John Brickner roads.
+Next, the highway is overpassed by Converse Roselm, Bockey, and John Brickner roads.
 The route then crosses over the Little Auglaize River.
 After the river, the road is overpassed by Shenk Road and has a diamond interchange with SR 66, providing access to Delphos.